aceralrighty/library/README.md

    - Return material by call number (sets checkedOut to false on item with call number.
 If item not found or NOT checked out, throw exception and display message)
    - See all checked out material (displays only items where checkedOut is true)
 2. Break out code into methods.
 The core logic should happen in the Inventory methods.
+3. You will want to insert test data into the materials list before the main loop executes.
+For simplicity, there will be no file reading/database access here.
+Just hard code new objects and add them to the list.
+See the bottom of this document for some samples I've made that you are free to reuse.

 ### Javadocs
-    1. Add Javadoc comments to all classes (ignore get/set/toString.
+- Add Javadoc comments to all classes (ignore get/set/toString.
 Add only for logic methods and class headers.)

 ### Unit Testing
-    1. Create unit test classes for the `Inventory` and `Library` classes.
+- Create unit test classes for the `Inventory` and `Library` classes.
 Aim for at least 90% test coverage of those classes.

 [A reminder of how to setup JUnit is here](https://ihccjavaii.github.io/docs/junit/junit-setup-instructions.html)